Powering PoE devices¶

-The nice thing about using PoE switches, is then one has a clean, plug-and-play solution.
+The nice thing about using PoE switches is they provide a clean, plug-and-play solution.

 If you would like to use your existing non-PoE switch, it is possible to do so using what’s called a PoE Injector.

-PoE injector injects power to the ethernet cable, so it can power various PoE devices (eg. our OAKs).
-So if you’d prefer to use an existing non-PoE switch (e.g. one included in an ISP router/modem/switch combo) you can do so with a PoE injector like this TP-Link injector, which would be used per OAK PoE device.
+A PoE injector injects power to the ethernet cable, so it can power various PoE devices (e.g. our OAKs).
+So, if you’d prefer to use an existing non-PoE switch (e.g. one included in an ISP router/modem/switch combo), you can do so with a PoE injector like this TP-Link injector, which would be used per OAK PoE device.